GenslerAppsPod/javascript-katas/README.md

     git pull

 ## JQuery Labs

+All of our custom tools are built using the jQuery Widget Factory.
+Before doing any labs, read the widget factory [documentation]().

 <a href="public/jquery/lab1/README.md"> - Lab 1: Create a new tool.</a><br>
 <a href="public/jquery/lab2/README.md"> - Lab 2: Subscribe to create & destroy events lab.</a><br>
 <a href="public/jquery/lab3/README.md"> - Lab 3: Public, private, and static properties and functions.</a>